 Reconstruction, Bylaws and Contractor Claim Questions and Concerns

 Reconstruction of your property can be very difficult to manage.
 We've covered the varied costs of reconstructing after a claim, but these are two important ones to be sure and take note of:

 You will want to make sure you find out about any additional costs like by-laws that may impact the amount of money you will need to pay for reconstruction, versus how much your insurance company covers.
 If for example, a new bylaw indicates that your home needs to be rebuilt to new code, and your insurance does not cover by-laws, then you might end up getting stuck with part of the bill.

 Contractor Costs Must Be Approved by Your Insurance

 You will likely get several estimates from contractors when trying to repair or rebuild your home.
 You must have your insurance company approve costs before proceeding to the work or committing to a contractor.
 This guide from the Insurance Institute is a helpful resource when managing your claim.

-Every insurance policy contains basic coverage as stated on the insurance declaration page, but then also contains numerous guidelines and clauses within the policy wording about limitations on items of high value and other related items, like cash in the home, landscaping, collectibles, sports equipment, etc.
+Every insurance policy contains numerous guidelines and clauses within the policy wording about limitations on items of high value and other related items, like cash in the home, landscaping, collectibles, sports equipment, etc.

-When you have items that your home insurance policy contains limitations for, you may not get paid full value for the lost items, but instead will only get paid up to the policy limit.
-The policy limits and conditions vary by insurance company, so you will want to find out from your own insurance company exactly what is limited and how this will impact your claim payout.
+When you have items that your home insurance policy contains limitations for, you may not get paid full value for the lost items, but instead will only get paid up to the limit.

 Example of How Special Policy Limits Can Reduce Your Claim Payment